-Well, that's what we're explaining in this article: it provides cross-platform support, allows the use of a single codebase for Android and iOS applications, and reduces the production time while delivering application performance rivaling that of native apps with even more complex features.
+Well, that's what we're explaining in this article: it provides cross-platform support, allows the use of a single codebase for Android and iOS applications, and reduces the production time while delivering application performance rivaling that of native mobile apps with even more complex features.

 Perhaps a large reason why Flutter is so popular is Google's support.
 Google poured time, effort, and millions into developing the framework.
-Their continuous investment is a great sign for developers as this means that the company is likely to support the SDK for years to come.
+Their continuous investment is a great sign for Flutter developers as this means that the company is likely to support the SDK for years to come.

 It is interesting to point out that many of Flutter's advantages were present in other cross-platform frameworks, namely React Native and Codename One.

 In comparison to Codename One, Flutter caters better to beginner developers looking for alternatives to ReactNative, Cordova, and NativeScript.
 A look into Codename One’s documents tells us that they cater mainly to Java and Kotlin devs.
 The interlap between these two is minimal as only few people are willing to learn Java or Kotlin since it appears highly technical, monolithic, and verbose to the beginner.